brichan17/brichan17.github.io/notes.md

 [MAG 1 Notes](MAG1 Algebraic Geometry Notes.pdf)

-On June 2022, Dan Murfet and Ken Chan taught an eight week introductory course in algebraic geometry.
+On June 2022, Dan Murfet and Ken Chan taught an eight week introductory course in algebraic geometry called MAG1 (Metauni Algebraic Geometry 1).
 Central to the course is the notion of a Gröbner basis.
 These are my typed notes regarding the course.

 # Category Theory